Agent Integration

 Benefits

-Using the Knowledge Ingestion Service with Conversational Agents provides several enterprise advantages.
+Using the Knowledge Ingestion Service with AI-powered activities provides several enterprise advantages.

 Context-Aware Responses